yiisoft/view/docs/basic-functionality.md

 ## Creating view templates

-In the example below, the view is a simple PHP script that outputs information about posts in a loop.
+In the example below, the view template is a simple PHP script that outputs information about posts in a loop:

 ```php
 <?php